amandashlim/comp0034-cw1-g-group-6/app/markdown_files/design_explanation.md

 * The dataset is available on [London Datastore](https://data.london.gov.uk/dataset/land-area-and-population-density-ward-and-borough)

-With the population data included the app users will be able to select whichever statistic are most useful to them:
+With the population data included, webapp users will be able to select whichever statistics that are most useful to them:
 * Raw Reported Numbers of Crimes
 * Crime Rate per 1000 residents, adjusted with 2020 GLA resident population estimate
 * Crime Rate per 1000 residents, adjusted with 2011 Census resident population statistics
 * Crime Rate per 1000 daytime population, adjusted with Total Daytime Population including tourists
-* Crime Rate per 1000 daytime population, adjusted only with Working Daytime Population excluding tourists (which might be most appropriate for COVID-19 Time)
+* Crime Rate per 1000 daytime population, adjusted only with Working Daytime Population excluding tourists (which might be most appropriate for the COVID-19 period)

-Each of the mentioned visualizations will change based on selected data and are able to answer one or multiple of the aforementioned target audience questions.
+Each of the mentioned visualizations will change based on selected data and is able to answer one or multiple of the aforementioned target audience questions.
 To explain the design of our visualizations clearly, we will first obtain a solid understanding of our target audience and their needs.

 ### 1. Target Audience